RickiG/dynamicCellHeight/README.md

         dynamicCellSizer = DynamicCellSizer(tableView: tableView)
         dynamicCellSizer?.addSizingCellIdentifier("TextCellIdentifier")
         dynamicCellSizer?.addSizingCellIdentifier("ImageCellIdentifier")

+The dynamicCellSizer keeps a reference to each of the type of cells added, these are never displayed in the tableView.
+Instead the cell is configured with data for the corrosponding indexPath, forced to layout with sizingCell.contentView.systemLayoutSizeFittingSize(UILayoutFittingCompressedSize) the height is then retured for the actual cell in the tableView

   Use the dynamicCellSizer as such:

       func tableView(tableView: UITableView, heightForRowAtIndexPath indexPath: NSIndexPath) -> CGFloat {